 Clients and their families may contact the Learning Lab directly to begin the registration process for the literacy and/or numeracy tutoring program or literacy assessment.
 All client information is kept confidential.

-Please click on the links on the left-hand side to learn more about the Learning Lab and for contact information.
+Please see the information below to learn more about the Learning Lab and for contact information.

 Tutoring for Literacy and Numeracy

 READING SUPPORT PROGRAM

 To improve reading and writing skills, children and adolescents attend the Learning Lab’s Reading Support Program for one-on-one tutoring once or twice a week.
 Programming is based on formal diagnostic assessments.

 Each client works with a literacy tutor, who is typically a senior undergraduate or graduate student specializing in education and supervised by the Program Coordinator, Course Instructor, and Director.
 Tutors are current or past students of the Reading and Literacy Development course where they learn about the reading process and effective reading instruction.
 Tutors use a variety of research-based teaching procedures to help their clients improve their reading and writing skills.